I remember when I first heard of manatees.

 I went on a manatee snorkel tour through The Plantation on Crystal River.
 Tours last about 3.5 hours and cost $55 per person.
 The price includes a 5mm wetsuit, mask and snorkel, a dry towel, and coffee/hot chocolate on the boat.

-Would YOU want to go swimming with manatees?
+Would YOU want to swim with manatees?